thedigitalstudio/generate-version/README.md

 # Version number generator action

-This action intends to generate a timestamp based build number, handy for pusblishing builds.
+This action intends to generate a timestamp based build number, handy for publishing builds.

 ## Getting Started